 - Market-Based Title: The film is named Underdogs in the US, The Unbeatables in the UK, and Futbolín in Spain.

 - Maybe Magic, Maybe Mundane: Is the manager just an ordinary man, or could he perhaps be the Devil?
 It may explain why he sadistically derides El Grosso about why the crowd isn't cheering for him.

 - Not Allowed to Grow Up: Except for Amadeo, Laura, Grosso and Carminio, no other character aged after the jump in time of several years at the beginning of the film.

 - Only Known by Their Nickname: El Grosso's real name (Ezekial Remancho) is only mentioned once.

 - Opposing Sports Team: El Grosso's team, "Los Absolutos".

 - Our Founder: The new town has a statue that honors the full team, with Amadeo taking point.
 The old town had a statue to honor its founder before El Grosso destroyed it.
 The "Gratias Fundator" sign that used to be near the old statue was changed to "Gratias Fundatores", with the additional letters shaped in a way that makes it clear to anyone they weren't originally there, and placed next to the new statue.

-- Pyrrhic Victory: El Grosso manages to take revenge years after being defeated at foosball, but he loses the respect of his fans, his manager drops him like a hot potato and the townspeople simply rebuild their town elsewhere.
+- Pyrrhic Victory: El Grosso manages to take revenge years after being defeated at foosball, but he loses the respect of his fans, his manager drops him like a hot potato and his revenge doesn't even stick, as the townspeople simply rebuild their town elsewhere.